-The Architectural and Transportation Barriers Compliance Board (Access Board) established a Public Rights-of-Way Access Advisory Committee (Committee) to assist the Board in developing a proposed rule on accessibility guidelines for newly constructed and altered public rights-of-way covered by the Americans with Disabilities Act of 1990 and the Architectural Barriers Act of 1968.
-This document announces the next meeting of the technical assistance sub-committee of that Committee, which will be open to the public.
+The Architectural and Transportation Barriers Compliance Board (Access Board) established a Public Rights-of-Way Access Advisory Committee (committee) to assist the Board in developing a proposed rule on accessibility guidelines for newly constructed and altered public rights-of-way covered by the Americans with Disabilities Act of 1990 and the Architectural Barriers Act of 1968.
+This document announces the next meeting of the committee, which will be open to the public.

 FOR FURTHER INFORMATION CONTACT:

-On October 20, 1999, the Architectural and Transportation Barriers Compliance Board (Access Board) published a notice appointing members to a Public Rights-of-Way Access Advisory Committee (Committee).
+On October 20, 1999, the Architectural and Transportation Barriers Compliance Board (Access Board) published a notice appointing members to a Pubic Rights-of-Way Access Advisory Committee (committee) to provide recommendations for developing a proposed rule addressing accessibility guidelines for newly constructed and altered public rights-of-way covered by the Americans with Disabilities Act of 1990 and the Architectural Barriers Act of 1968.
 64 FR 56482 (October 20, 1999).
-The objectives of the Committee include providing recommendations for developing a proposed rule addressing accessibility guidelines for newly constructed and altered public rights-of-way covered by the Americans with Disabilities Act of 1990 and the Architectural Barriers Act of 1968, recommendations regarding technical assistance issues, and guidance for best practices for alterations in the public rights-of-way.

-At its February meeting, the technical assistance sub-committee will continue to address the development and format of technical assistance materials relating to public rights-of-way.
-The sub-committee meeting will be open to the public and interested persons can attend the meeting and communicate their views.
-Members of the public will have an opportunity to address the sub-committee on issues of interest to them and the sub-committee during the public comment period at the beginning of each meeting day.
-Members of the public may participate on subcommittees of the Committee.
+Committee meetings will be open to the public and interested persons can attend the meetings and communicate their views.
+Members of the public will have an opportunity to address the committee on issues of interest to them and the committee during the public comment period at the end of each meeting day.
+Members of groups or individuals who are not members of the committee may also have the opportunity to participate with subcommittees of the committee.
 Additionally, all interested persons will have the opportunity to comment when the proposed accessibility guidelines for public rights-of-way are issued in the Federal Register by the Access Board.

-Individuals who require sign language interpreters or real-time captioning systems should contact Scott Windley by February 12, 2002.
-Notices of future Start Printed Page 4944meetings will be published in the Federal Register.Start Signature
+Individuals who require sign language interpreters or real-time captioning systems should contact Scott Windley by October 10, 2000.
+Notice of the future meetings will be published in the Federal Register.Start Signature

 Lawrence W. Roffee,